Advocacy - working for our community

 Our Advocacy Objectives

-• Increase levels of funding for infrastructure and services from other levels of government to meet community needs and aspirations
+• Amplify council’s voice and influence to deliver increased levels of funding for infrastructure and services from other levels of government to meet community needs and aspirations

-• Influence state and federal legislation, policy, standards and guidelines to improve the health and wellbeing of our residents
+• Influence state and federal legislation, policy, standards and guidelines to deliver tangible benefits to the community now and into the future

-• Build community trust and confidence in Council as a proactive advocate on their behalf
+• Build community awareness, understanding, trust and confidence in council as a proactive advocate on its behalf

 Our advocacy priorities form the basis for funding applications and strategic positioning when new programs are announced by State and Federal Governments.